EA Survey 2022: Demographics

 Gender across cohorts

-Looking across cohorts (EAs who reported first getting involved in a given year), we see that more recent cohorts contain more women than men.
+Looking across cohorts (EAs who reported first getting involved in a given year), we see that more recent cohorts contain more women than earlier cohorts.
 This is compatible with either/both increased recruitment of women (or decreased recruitment of men) or disproportionate attrition of women over time (see below for more analysis on this).[2]

 Gender across cohort by year